 - At public four-year institutions, research and public service expenses accounted for around 22% of total core expenses in 2020-21.
 Source

-Top Colleges for Science and Engineering
+Best Colleges for Science Majors in Engineering and Applied Fields

 Career Paths